colin-gourlay/sundown-sessions/src/content/shows/4/index.md

 ---
-title: 'Show #4: Broadcast DD MM YYYY'
+title: 'Show #4: Broadcast 26th June 2024'
 slug: 'featuring-kenny-armour-andysmanclub'
-description: 'featuring Kenny Armour from AMC'
+description: 'featuring Kenny Armour from #ANDYSMANCLUB'
 summary: 'Live on K107, THE SUNDOWN SESSIONS returns with...

           - The River Detectives